SaidisIam/BgRemover-Bot/README.md

 ## Usage

-1. Navigate into the cloned directory: "git clone https://github.com/SaidisIam/BgRemover-Bot.git"
+1. Navigate into the cloned directory: `git clone https://github.com/SaidisIam/BgRemover-Bot.git`
 2. Navigate into the cloned directory: `cd BgRemover-Bot`
 2. Create an environment file by running the following command: `python -m venv env`
 3. Run this command to activate your virtual environment: `source ./env/bin/activate`
-3. Create the necessary folders: "mkdir media", "mkdir media/inputs", "mkdir media/outputs"
+3. Create the necessary folders: `mkdir media`, `mkdir media/inputs`, `mkdir media/outputs`
-4. Create the `conf.py` file with your Telegram bot token: "touch conf.py", Add the following line to `conf.py` and replace `"YOUR_TOKEN"` with your actual Telegram bot token: TOKEN = "YOUR_TOKEN"
+4. Create the `conf.py` file with your Telegram bot token: `touch conf.py`, Add the following line to `conf.py` and replace `"YOUR_TOKEN"` with your actual Telegram bot token: TOKEN = "YOUR_TOKEN"
-4. To install the required dependencies, simply execute: "pip install -r requirements.txt"
+4. To install the required dependencies, simply execute: `pip install -r requirements.txt`
-5. Run the Telegram bot server using the appropriate wiht command "python main.py"
+5. Run the Telegram bot server using the appropriate wiht command`python main.py`
 6. Interact with the Telegram bot using your Telegram client, and utilize various commands provided by the bot.

 ## Contribution